givanse/broccoli-babel-examples/README.md

 Transpile all the ES6 files found in target location and concatenate them into a single ES5 file that is imported into a simple website.

-## broccoli babel boilerplate
+## es6-modules

-This is a different repo.
+A usage example of [jayphelps/broccoli-babel-boilerplate](https://github.com/jayphelps/broccoli-babel-boilerplate).
 A more sophisticated setup that you can reuse for multiple projects: [jayphelps/broccoli-babel-boilerplate](https://github.com/jayphelps/broccoli-babel-boilerplate)